Type of qualification

 - contact us through the Get advice button.

 If you need help with your English language skills before you start university, see our English for Academic Purposes (EAP) courses.

 To understand what you need to study and must complete to graduate read the official rules and regulations for this qualification.

 You should read these together with all other relevant Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates.

 For returning students, there may be changes to the majors and minors available and the courses you need to take.
 Go to the section called ‘Transitional Provisions’ in the Regulations to find out more.

 In some cases the qualification or specialisation you enrolled in may no longer be taking new enrolments, so may not appear on these web pages.
 To find information on the regulations for these qualifications go to the Massey University Calendar.

 Please contact us through the Get advice button on this page if you have any questions.

 Structure of the Graduate Diploma in Business Studies

-The Graduate Diploma in Business Studies is designed to be completed part-time over at least two years .
-It may be possible to complete the qualification in one year of full-time study if you do not choose an endorsement.
+The Graduate Diploma in Business Studies is designed to be completed part-time over at least two years.
+It may be possible to complete the qualification in one year of full-time study if you do not choose a specialisation.